2023 Most Popular Mathematics Master's Degree Schools in Connecticut

 Full Mathematics at University of Connecticut Report

-Out of the 6 schools in Connecticut that were part of this year’s ranking, Central Connecticut State University landed the # 2 spot on the list.
-Located in the suburb of New Britain, CCSU is a public school with a medium-sized student population.
+A rank of #2 on this year’s list means Central Connecticut State University is a great place for mathematics students working on their master’s degree.
+Located in the suburb of New Britain, CCSU is a public college with a medium-sized student population.

 About 53% of the students majoring in math at the school are women while 47% are male.